Don’t Throw Out Those Old Paper Stock Certificates!

 • Search for the company as a phrase (use quotation marks).
 For example, “Disney Corporation” or “Disney stock certificates” might lead you to a more relevant result than simply typing disney corporation (no quotes).

-• Include any information from the certificate that might be useful.
+• Include any information from the physical stock certificate that might be useful.
 This could be state of registration, transfer agent’s contact information, officer’s name, etc.

 Expect to spend some time here, as one search might lead to another, and another, etc.